FamilySearch/gedcomx/specifications/json-format-specification.md

 # 2.7 The "PlaceDescription" Data Type

-the JSON object used to (de)serialize the `http://gedcomx.org/v1/PlaceDescription` data type is defined as follows:
+The JSON object used to (de)serialize the `http://gedcomx.org/v1/PlaceDescription` data type is defined as follows:

 ### properties